geometor/fundamentals.geometor.com/pages/02.mission/article.md

     tag:
 ---

+- document the principles for the construction and analysis of geometric figures

 ===

-This project currently has scans of over 350
+This project currently has scans of over 350 pages from the notebooks of Fred Seelig